Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Quantization methods

-where $b_{t,j}$ and $G_{t,j}(\mathbf{x}_t)$ is the $j$-th element of $\mathbf{b}_t$ and $G_t(\mathbf{x}_t)$ respectively.
-Different from QSGD, Wen et al. proved the convergence from the perspective of statistic bound on gradients, and used the bound to guide practices.
-Also, TernGrad has an unbiased estimation of original gradient $G_t(\mathbf{x}_t)$.

-A little different from the Parameter Server architecture, in TernGrad, Wen et al. proposed a technique named as Parameter Localization, in which each worker stores a copy of parameters locally.
-This technique changes the communication of parameters in the floating-point form to the transfer of quantized gradients, which makes the server-to-worker traffic smaller by only pulling the quantized gradients from servers.
-To minimize the number of levels when all workers are transferring different scalars, Wen et al. presented a new technique called Scalar Sharing, which chooses the maximum one in all scalars and shares it across all workers.
-In a large deep model, a maximum element could be much larger than most gradients, which could make the approximation weaker.
-Based on that, Wen et al. proposed layer-wise ternarizing and Gradient Clipping.
-Layer-wise ternarizing uses the layer-wise scalar in each layer instead of a large global maximum scalar.
+Wen et al.~\citep{wen2017terngrad} proposed Terngrad, which differs from the Parameter Server architecture.
+Each worker stores a copy of parameters locally, and the communication of parameters in the floating-point form is changed to the transfer of quantized gradients.
+This results in smaller server-to-worker traffic since only the quantized gradients are pulled from servers.
+To minimize the number of levels when workers are transferring different scalars, Terngrad presented \textit{Scalar Sharing}, which selects the maximum scalar among all scalars and shares it across all workers.
+However, in a large deep model, a maximum element could be significantly larger than most gradients, which could weaken the approximation.
+To address this issue, Terngrad proposed layer-wise ternarizing and \textit{Gradient Clipping}.
+Layer-wise ternarizing utilizes the layer-wise scalar in each layer instead of a large global maximum scalar.
+And A series of works~\citep{faghri2020adaptive, jhunjhunwala2021adaptive,ElasticQuant} proposed to utilize adaptive quantization bits, to enhance the convergence with compressed gradients.

-Sign-SGD is another kind of quantization method \cite{signSGD}.
+Sign-SGD is another kind of quantization method~\citep{signSGD}.
 In Sign-SGD, every worker quantifies the gradient to a binary value, which is the sign of each coordinate of the gradient vector.
-Bernstein et al. \cite{signSGDwithVote} provided an extensive theoretical analysis of sign-based methods for non-convex optimization.
+Bernstein et al. ~\citep{signSGDwithVote} provided an extensive theoretical analysis of Sign-SGD for non-convex optimization.
 They proved that when gradients are as dense or denser than stochasticity and curvature, Sign-SGD can converge with a theoretical rate.
-In \cite{signSGDwithVote}, Bernstein et al. also proposed a new algorithm named Sign-SGD with a majority vote.
+They also proposed a new algorithm named Sign-SGD with a majority vote.
 After workers exchange the sign of their gradient vector to a server, the overall update is decided by a majority vote.
-They reduce the communication cost to 32x less by this method.
+Mishchenko et al. ~\citep{DisLearningDIANA} introduced a novel method DIANA, which extends the methods of~\citep{QSGD,TernGrad} by splitting the whole gradient vector into some sub-vectors.
+And then, they quantified each sub-vector individually.